ryku-1/hax0r/bof/Buffer-0verfl0w.md

 ##### BufferOverflow

 To exploit this application via buffer overflow, firstly the application must be crashed.
 This is done by using the fuzzer below.
-This fuzzer will send an array of incrasing values, where the value is "A", until the applcicaiton crashs and will leave you with the correct number of bytes needed to crash the application.
+This fuzzer will send an array of increasing values, where the value is "A", until the application crashes and will leave you with the correct number of bytes needed to crash the application.

 fuzzy.py